Postgraduate Course: Advanced Epistemology (Online) (PHIL11136)

 On completion of this course, the student will be able to:

-- Present arguments clearly and concisely both within a classroom and in a 2,500 word essay.
+- present arguments clearly and concisely both within a classroom and in a summative essay.

 |Available through Talis aspire|